MRI as a virtual biopsy for prostate cancer detection

 Tags: Cancerprostate cancervirtual biopsies

 Prostate cancer (PCa) is the second most frequent malignancy in men worldwide, accounting for 1,414,259 new cases and causing around 3.8% of all deaths from cancer in men in 20201.
-PCa diagnosis is not ideal.
-It usually requires a transrectal ultrasound-guided (TRUS) biopsy, a painful procedure not always exempted from certain side-effects2 and that has been reported to lead to sampling errors, overdetection of indolent PCa, and misclassification3.
+Despite its prevalence, PCa diagnosis is far from ideal.
+It usually requires a transrectal ultrasound-guided (TRUS) biopsy, a painful procedure with potential side-effects2, including sampling errors, overdetection of indolent PCa, and misclassification3.

 Could artificial intelligence (AI) help to create more reliable and faster MRI scans speeding up this process?